Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-1/test.typ

   title: "Catapult #1 - Low Catapult",
   type: "test",
   start_date: datetime(year: 2023, month: 10, day: 7),
-  attendance: "Ajibola, Ishika, Eric, Rory, Makhi"
+  attendance: "Ajibola, Ishika, Eric, Rory, Makhi",
+  designed: "Ajibola",
+  witnessed: "Makhi",
 )

 To ensure that our catapult was functioning that the level that we wanted, we tested the catapult on two of the "Purposes of an Outtake" that we identified on 2023/9/16.